masterkram/minted-directory/.demo/content/index.md

 # All Best Nuxt [Starter Templates]

 #description
-Find the the best Nuxt templates that can help you take your project from idea to built quickly.
+Discover the top Nuxt templates to accelerate your project's development from concept to completion.

-Filter based on price and purpose.

-long term podcast, vivek trump.

-it was clear they were there.
-The hot swap is coming.
+Easily filter by price and purpose to find the perfect match for your needs.

+Our goals for this site:
++ Accelerated Development
++ Tailored Selection
++ High-Quality Choices

 ::

 :search